pik-copan/pyunicorn/joss/paper.md

 Overall, this design covers many common use cases in complex system science: It supports data imports from various formats and libraries, it is easy to navigate in terms of analysis methods, and it integrates naturally with the `Python` numerical computing ecosystem.
-While `pyunicorn` is not designed for out-of-core and for high-performance computing, its graph algorithms achieve a performance level that is comparable to, or competitive with, many other general-purpose implementations.
+While `pyunicorn` is not explicitly designed for out-of-core and for high-performance computing, its graph algorithms achieve a performance level that is comparable to, or competitive with, many other general-purpose implementations.

 The library has been repeatedly updated to reflect changing standards in package management, extension compilation, linting, testing and continuous integration,